Cambourne Nature Reserve

 See the map

 Gravel paths can accommodate wheelchair and pushchair access but other paths may become muddy in wet weather.

 Opening timesNature reserve open at all times.
 Oaks Wood car park is locked at night.

 Best time to visitAnytime

 About the reserve

 Cambourne is home to the headquarters of the Wildlife Trust for Bedfordshire, Cambridgeshire & Northamptonshire.
-The nature reserve and country park that surrounds the town is managed by the Trust.
+The nature reserve that surrounds the town is managed by the Trust.

 Cambourne’s combination of existing and newly created habitats shows that wildlife can be accommodated in a new development and enhance life for all residents.
 A surprising amount of wildlife dwells here, including badgers and deer in the woods and great crested newts in the ponds.